Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 </summary>

 #### What:
-Group-based employability skills program
+Group-based employability skills and work placement program
 #### Who:
 Youth up to the age of 30
 #### When:
 Monday ‒ Friday at 8:30am‒4:30pm
 #### Where:
-**Guelph**—177 Norfolk Street
+**Guelph and Wellington County**
 #### Ask For:
 (519) 823-2440
 </details>